 Below are sample letters that can be used in common situations to communicate with a creditor.
 However, before writing your creditor a letter, make sure to read through the warning messages.
 Always be honest, but also be aware of what could make your situation worse.
 There are some things that, if mentioned in writing, can trigger acceptance of the debt or extend the time period the creditor can legally pursue you for debt payment.

 Can’t Make Payments

-Please Note: If you have not made a payment on a debt for some time and you contact one of your creditors in writing, either on your own or with one of the sample letters below, in some provinces this may constitute “acknowledging the debt,” and restart the statute of limitation in the same way making a payment would.
+If you have not made a payment on a debt for some time and you contact one of your creditors in writing, either on your own or with one of the sample letters below, this may in some provinces constitute “acknowledging the debt,” and restart the statute of limitation in the same way making a payment would.

 Always use the term “alleged debt” when communicating with collectors or creditors.
 Sometimes they may attempt to get you to verbally acknowledge the debt.
 This, too, could restart the statute of limitation.

-The statute of limitation that determines how long a creditor has to collect on a debt that is no longer acknowledged by the debtor varies by province and ranges from 2 to 6 years.
+The statute of limitation, which determines how long a creditor has to collect on a debt that is no longer acknowledged by the debtor, varies by province and ranges from 2 to 6 years.